jamzrob/ai-qoute-search/README.md

 UNSTRUCTURED_API_KEY=
 DATA_PATH=
 ```
 Each file in `DATA_PATH` should correspond to the name of the source with each qoute seperated with a --- as follows.
-See `sample_data` for examples`.
+See `sample_data` for examples.
 ```
 This is a qoute
 ---